Census data delay could freeze Virginia House districts, raises prospect of elections for three straight years

-The Census delay, announced on Friday, makes it virtually impossible to hold to the redistricting schedule outlined in Virginia’s constitution, said Del.
-Marcus Simon (D-Fairfax), who sits on the state’s bipartisan Redistricting Commission.
+The census delay, announced on Friday, makes it virtually impossible to hold to the redistricting schedule outlined in Virginia’s constitution, said Del.
+Marcus B. Simon (D-Fairfax), who sits on the state’s bipartisan Redistricting Commission.

 That means races in House of Delegates districts are likely to take place under current political boundaries, Simon said.